 - They have affordable renewal offers as well as affordable first buy options.
 With BlueHost you get a free domain name worth $10.

-Here’s why BlueHost is a good GoDaddy Alternative:
+Why is BlueHost is a good GoDaddy Alternative:

-Reason 2 – Resource Protection:
+Reason 1 – Resource Protection:

 In case of Shared hosting, there are situations when some websites start using excessive resources (during traffic spikes) and affects the performance of other websites hosted on the same server.

 There is no such system with GoDaddy.

-Reason 3 – Training Videos:
+Reason 2 – Training Videos:

 What I really like about BlueHost when it comes to help is their Training Videos.
 They have published some of the best help videos.
-I know there are How to videos for GoDaddy.
+I know there are How-to videos for GoDaddy.
 But these are NOT created by GoDaddy but by individuals.
 So, quality is not good and some of them are not updated to the latest changes in GoDaddy.

 Since the training videos are created by BlueHost themselves, they take care to update it to the latest changes.
 I really like their WordPress Walkthrough series.
 If you are a newbie to WordPress, due checkout the WordPress series.

-Reason 4 – WooCommerce Hosting:
+Reason 3 – WooCommerce Hosting:

 See Bluehost WooCommerce Hosting plans.

-Reason 5 – Inbuilt Content Delivery Network:
+Reason 4 – Inbuilt Content Delivery Network:

 Even if your site’s server is in Los Angeles, a New York user “see” the website copy which is residing on a server near to New York.
 The lag due to distance is not there when you use a CDN network.

 BlueHost has CloudFlare built directly into them.
 So you can enable CloudFlare on any of your website without writing a single piece of code.

-There is no such thing with GoDaddy.
+There is no such thing as GoDaddy.

-Reason 6 – Pricing
+Reason 5 – Pricing

 And of course, all the above features mean nothing if it’s not backed by a good price.
 Regular BlueHost prices are cheaper than GoDaddy by a good margin.